Get from Point A to Point B with the least amount of hassle

 White Taxis

 Before the introduction of Uber and Careem to Cairo streets, the savvy Cairo tourist did most of their hustling via white cabs.
-These taxis are a dime a dozen, in all neighborhoods, at any time of day or night.
-No joke.
-With the trusty white cab, you’ll never fear being stranded at 4 am with nary a way to haul ass to the airport.
-They are omnipresent, like, everywhere.
+These taxis are a dime a dozen, in all central Cairo neighborhoods, at any time of day or night (unless you're staying in a gated compound in New Cairo or 6 October City).

 Regarding whether or not you should tip the driver, you can tip them at your own discretion (always appreciated) but don’t believe any nonsense they might feed you at the end of the trip about extra fees or whatnot -- unless you’re going to the airport and need to pay the entrance fee, which is standard.